VectorMethods/videovector-python/README.md

 - idempotent methods: `GET`, `HEAD`, `OPTIONS`, `PUT`, and `DELETE`
 - any request that includes an explicit `idempotency_key`

+The SDK accepts `Retry-After` as either delay-seconds or an HTTP date and clamps the wait to `max_retry_delay`.
+Async waits propagate cancellation immediately.
+Idempotent multipart retries replay one pre-encoded body rather than rereading a file object.

 For non-idempotent operations, pass an idempotency key when retrying is safe:

 ```python